Runeii/r3f-touch-controller/README.md

 # Vite + R3F Touch Controller

+## This is a WIP.
+It works but I wouldn't recommend using it.

 A Vite plugin allowing developers to remotely manipulate the position, shape and rotation of scene meshes using a remote touch screen device.

 Readme to follow...